connorsmacd/kayak/README.md

 ### Struct Update

-We often want to create a new struct instance from an existing instance that keeps most of the members the same, but changes some.
-In C++, this is can be difficult to express elegantly:
+We often want to create a new struct instance from an existing instance that changes a subset of the members while keeping the other members the same.
+In C++, this can be difficult to express elegantly:

 ```c++
 using namespace std::string_literals;